Celtic Trail Map / Lôn Geltaidd Map Llwybr Beicio | Chepstow to St Davids Cycle Route (Route 4/47)

 These coastal routes are threaded together by quiet and often hilly lanes through beautiful countryside.
 If it’s a remote rural ride you're after, follow National Route 47 on the Trail as it travels over the Preseli Hills between Fishguard and Carmarthen, then along the Tywi Valley and on to the scenic Swiss Valley Route, a lovely 11-mile greenway.

 If you are looking to tackle the trail over several days it can be easily broken down into shorter sections with plenty of places to stay along the way, not to mention countless pubs, cafés restaurants and tea-rooms where hungry cyclists are always guaranteed a warm welcome.

 Published: Apr 2017

-Paper: waterproof and tear-resistant paper with plastic cover
+Paper: Printed on waterproof, tear-resistant paper with plastic cover

 We are improving the National Cycle Network to make it more accessible for everyone.
 As part of our Paths for Everyone vision, some sections of the Network have been removed or reclassified.
 There may be sections within these maps that are no longer part of the Network.
 These sections are likely to be on busier roads and will suit more experienced cyclists.